gkrinker/VibeParse/prd.md

 ### 🧩 Platform & Integration
 - **Browser Extension and IDE Plugin**: Allow users to generate and view explainers directly in GitHub, VS Code, or browser tabs—eliminating the need to visit a separate site.
-- **Save Video for Later**: Users can bookmark and organize generated videos in their dashboard for review, sharing, or rewatching.

 ### 🌐 Accessibility and Customization
 - **Multi-language Support**: Generate explanations and voiceovers in multiple spoken and programming languages to serve international and multilingual users.
-- **Customize Voice and Visual Style**: Let users choose narration voice tone (e.g., friendly, professional, funny) and video theme (e.g., dark mode, brand colors).
+- **Customize Voice and Visual Style**: Let users choose narration voice tone (e.g., friendly, professional, funny) and theme (e.g., dark mode, brand colors).

 ### 👥 Community & Collaboration
 - **Peer Review System**: Users can validate, flag, or suggest improvements to AI explanations, improving trust and accuracy.